Regulation and Inspection

 • does not meet our standards for how an RSL should govern itself and manage its finances; or

-• has not met any targets we have set it.
+• has not met any performance improvement, governance or financial management targets we have set it in their Engagement Plan.

 Examples of a serious concern includes: